pablobernabeu/UKCLC2020-workshop-Open-data-and-reproducibility/README.md

 - **Task:** 10 minutes

-    Create a flexdashboard document and use ggplotly() from plotly package and datatable() from DT package
+    Create a flexdashboard document and use ggplotly() from plotly package

     ```
     df <- data.frame(